codurance/site/careers/apprentice.md

 ### What is an apprenticeship?

-An apprenticeship under Codurance is a process of learning, where you hone the skills that are absolutely essential for a software craftsman under the guidance of a dedicated mentor.
+An apprenticeship under Codurance is a process of learning.
+Guided by a dedicated mentor, you will hone the skills that are absolutely essential for a software craftsman.

 Different people have different abilities.
 You're probably quite experienced in some facets of software development, but have little exposure in others.
 As part of your apprenticeship, you'll learn: